Siunami/MLH-Localhost-Twitter-Feed/README.md

 # Introduction

-This is the starter code for the MLHLocalhost Twitter Feed
+This is the starter code for the MLHLocalhost Twitter Bot Workshop

 # Installation